Quantum reaction-limited reaction-diffusion dynamics of annihilation processes: Quantum reaction-limited annihilation dynamics

-A closer inspection of the effective exponent $\delta_{\mathrm{eff}}(\tau)$, in the inset of Fig.~\ref{fig:3ann}(b) for $\tau>10^5$, shows, however, that the power-law \eqref{eq:3ann_intermediate} observed for triplet annihilation, $3A\to \emptyset$, remains valid only up to times $\tau \lesssim 10^5$.
-For longer times, the effective exponent $\delta_{\mathrm{eff}}(\tau)$ slowly increases as a function of time, indicating that the behavior in Eq.~\eqref{eq:3ann_intermediate} acquires a non-trivial non power-law correction.
+A closer inspection of the effective exponent $\delta_{\mathrm{eff}}(\tau)$, in the inset of Fig.~\ref{fig:3ann}(b) for $\tau>10^5$, shows, however, that the power law \eqref{eq:3ann_intermediate} observed for triplet annihilation, $3A\to \emptyset$, remains valid only up to times $\tau \lesssim 10^5$.
+For longer times, the effective exponent $\delta_{\mathrm{eff}}(\tau)$ slowly increases as a function of time, indicating that the behavior in Eq.~\eqref{eq:3ann_intermediate} acquires a nontrivial non power-law correction.
 It is then natural to attempt to link this behavior to the logarithmic correction in Eq.~\eqref{eq:diffusion_limited_3ann} for the classical triplet annihilation in the diffusion-limited regime.
-Our analysis, however, shows that a logarithmic correction to the power-law \eqref{eq:3ann_intermediate} as $\braket{n(\tau)}_{\mathrm{GGE}}\sim a/\tau^{0.25}+b\,(\log(t)/t)^{\gamma}$, with $a$ the amplitude of the decay in Eq.~\eqref{eq:3ann_intermediate} while $\gamma$ and $b$ are fitting parameters, is not compatible with the behavior of $\delta_{\mathrm{eff}}(\tau)$ in Fig.~\ref{fig:3ann}(b).
-In particular, we find that the asymptotic decay is slower than the one predicted by the aforementioned logarithmic correction.
+Our analysis, however, shows that a multiplicative logarithmic correction to the power law \eqref{eq:3ann_intermediate} as $\braket{n(\tau)}_{\mathrm{GGE}}\sim b\,[\log(\tau)/\tau]^{\gamma}$, with $\gamma$ and $b$ being fitting parameters, is not compatible with the long-time behavior of $\delta_{\mathrm{eff}}(\tau)$ in Fig.~\ref{fig:3ann}(b).
+In order to best capture also the intermediate-time algebraic decay \eqref{eq:3ann_intermediate}, we have also attempted to include the logarithmic correction in an additive form $\braket{n(\tau)}_{\mathrm{GGE}}\sim a/\tau^{0.25}+ b\,[\log(\tau)/\tau]^{\gamma}$, with $a$ being the amplitude of the algebraic decay.
+This additive logarithmic correction does not, however, improve the agreement with the late-time asymptotics of $\delta_{\mathrm{eff}}(\tau)$, since we numerically find that $\gamma<0.25$.
+In particular, we find that the asymptotic decay is slower than the one predicted by both the multiplicative and the additive logarithmic corrections.

+The rich behavior in the $3A\to\emptyset$ decay from the FS initial condition \eqref{eq:FS_initial_state} is not qualitatively affected by changing the initial density parameter $n_0$ (cf. Fig.~\ref{fig:3ann_appendix} in Appendix \ref{app:3ann}).
+For all values of $n_0\neq 1$, we, indeed, observe that the effective exponent $\delta_{\mathrm{eff}}(\tau)$ converges to a value approximately equal to $0.25$ for $\tau \lesssim 10^5$.
+For longer times, we also observe that $\delta_{\mathrm{eff}}(\tau)$ increases in time according to a slow nonlogarithmic correction.
+Furthermore the same behavior in time is expected to apply for pure or mixed initial states featuring quantum coherences in real space, as already discussed after Eq.~\eqref{eq:2ann_GGE_FS} for $2A\to \emptyset$.
+The necessary requirement for the emergent collective behavior of Fig.~\ref{fig:3ann} is, indeed, solely that the initial occupation function $C_q(0)$ is not flat in $q$.